-Our paper is related to Lemmon, Roberts and Zender (2008), who argue that there are persistent firm-specific effects that influence firm capital structures among public firms over time, and that this persistence exists for IPO firms prior to going public.
+Our paper is related to Lemmon, Roberts, and Zender (2008), who argue that there are persistent firm-specific effects that influence firm capital structures among public firms over time and that this persistence exists for IPO firms before going public.
 We show that characteristics that predict firm growth trajectories and responsiveness to growth opportunities are set early after firm formation.
 These characteristics are consistent with the models of entrepreneurship by Lucas (1978) and others.

-We argue that there is also a strong "foundation effect" in which the entrepreneur's ability is embodied in the firm's structure and influences the exploitation of future growth opportunities in the long run.
+Our paper is also related to recent papers that document the role of initial conditions (Moreira (2017) and Sedlacek and Sterk (2017).
+A major distinction is that we show firms are born with different capabilities while those papers look at how shocks experienced at birth can lead to substantial differences in the long-run.7 long run.
 Thus, our paper also relates to the literature that traces the effects of managerial characteristics on firm performance.
-Bertrand and Schoar (2003), Cronqvist, Makhika and Yonker (2012), and Benmelech and Frydman (2015), among others, trace the connection between the personal characteristics of managers and firm decisions.
+Bertrand and Schoar (2003), Cronqvist, Makhika, and Yonker (2012), and Benmelech and Frydman (2015), among others, trace the connection between the personal characteristics of managers and firm decisions.

+We argue that there is also a strong "foundation effect" in which the entrepreneur's ability is embodied in the firm's structure and influences the exploitation of future growth opportunities in the

+7 Ayyagari et. al. (2017) investigate how the interaction between firm characteristics at formation and institutions in a developing country affect outcomes.

 Our paper also draws on the literature on decisions to go public.
-Researchers have both analyzed the trade-offs between public and private status (e.g., Bhattacharya and Ritter (1993), Chemmanur and Fulghieri (1999), Maksimovic and Pichler (2001)), and the benefits to the entrepreneurial firm of a sale to public investors or to strategic acquirers (e.g., Bayar and Chemmanur (2010), Chemmanur and He (2011), Gao, Ritter and Zhou (2013), and Chemmanur, He, and Nandy (2010)).
-These papers focus on the product market, and study how information flow and strategic interactions determine the firm's value to outside investors and potential competitors.
+Researchers have both analyzed the trade-offs between public and private status (e.g., Bhattacharya and Ritter (1993), Chemmanur and Fulghieri (1999), Maksimovic and Pichler (2001)), and the benefits to the entrepreneurial firm of a sale to public investors or strategic acquirers (e.g., Bayar and Chemmanur (2010), Chemmanur and He (2011), Gao, Ritter and Zhou (2013), and Chemmanur, He, and Nandy (2010)).
+These papers focus on the product market and study how information flow and strategic interactions determine the firm's value to outside investors and potential competitors.
 By contrast, we focus on how a firm's initial characteristics, as perceived by the founding team and initial investors, contain information that is predictive of the firm's future value and growth, and how the subsequent transition from private to public status affects the firm's responses to growth opportunities.